emmanuel-keller/github-language-statistics/README.md

 # Number of active repositories in GitHub

 **Per language** and **per month**

+An active repository is a repository which has been created or udated.

 Here are the current results from 2014 to 2016 (until october)